The Jan. 6 committee is holding hearings on its investigation of the Capitol riot

 Catch up on what happened during the first hearing here.

-Republicans, meanwhile, have blasted the committee's work as illegitimate as Trump called the House committee investigation a "hoax" and continued to push his false narrative about election fraud.
+Republicans, meanwhile, have blasted the committee's work as illegitimate as Trump called the House committee investigation a "hoax" and a "witch hunt" and continued to push his false narrative about election fraud.

-In addition to Stepien's lawyer, the panel will hear from four witnesses.
-It's the second in what are expected to be seven committee hearings throughout June.

 The panel is expected to release its findings in a report in September.
 It has interviewed more than 1,000 witnesses, publicly subpoenaed about 100 individuals, including members of Congress, and collected evidence like documents, texts and emails over nearly 11 months as part of its investigation into what happened the day of the Capitol insurrection and what led to it.